A routine health check can cover things like:

 A health check is not a comprehensive screening for all illnesses.

 All new patients aged 35 and over need to have a health check as part of our registration process.
-It is free and takes less than 10 minutes!
+It is free and takes about 10 minutes.

 When you register the staff will make an appointment for you.

 Are you over 40 and under 75?
 Then we recommend an NHS Health Check.
 This is a national initiative to help prevent or delay the onset of certain health problems.
 It is free and we do it here at the practice.
 It takes about 20 minutes.